huggingface/huggingface_hub/docs/hub/adding-a-model.md

 ## Why?

-Uploading models to the Hugging Face Hub have many [benefits](https://huggingface.co/docs/hub/main#whats-a-repository).
+Uploading models to the Hugging Face Hub has many [benefits](https://huggingface.co/docs/hub/main#whats-a-repository).
 In summary, you get versioning, branches, discoverability and sharing features, integration with over a dozen libraries and more!

 ## Accounts and organizations